Egor4ik325/network/project.md

 Core:

+- Posts:
     - new post
     - all posts
+    - edit post
+    - posts pagination
 - profile page
 - user following
-- posts pagination
-- edit post
 - like/unlike post

 New (software development):